sandip4337/NeelPowerPdfViewerLib/README.md

 pdf size should be within 50mb

+For the large pdf you can compress the pdf and show it or your pdf can be in the range between 40-50mb

 Application size will be increase with 3-4 mb

 # step by step guide to add the library